-- 2.3.1 In appraising the effects of the plan, the following factors have been considered:13 - The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected); - The probability, duration, frequency and reversibility of the effects; - · The cumulative nature of the effects; and - The potential for effects to occur upon valued or vulnerable areas. - 2.3.2 Carrying out the appraisal involves considering, for each policy, spatial strategy and site allocation, the following: - Is it clear what is proposed? - Who/what is likely to be affected? - Where is the effect likely to occur? - Is the effect likely to affect an area or population that is vulnerable or particularly valued? - Will any social group be disproportionately disadvantaged / affected by the alternative?
+- 2.3.1 In appraising the effects of the plan, the following factors have been considered: - The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected): - The probability, duration, frequency and reversibility of the effects; - The cumulative nature of the effects; and - The potential for effects to occur upon valued or vulnerable areas. - 2.3.2 Carrying out the appraisal involves considering, for each policy, spatial strategy and site allocation, the following: - Is it clear what is proposed? - Who/what is likely to be affected? - Where is the effect likely to occur? - Is the effect likely to affect an area or population that is vulnerable or particularly valued?